PLUTO-SCY/GPDiff/README.md

 ### Dependencies:
 1. Install Pytorch with the correct CUDA version.
-2. Use the ``pip install -r requirements. txt`` command to install all of the Python modules and packages used in this project.
+2. Use the ``pip install -r requirements.txt`` command to install all of the Python modules and packages used in this project.

 <!--
 ## Requirements